-We may also provide your biometric information (such as your fingerprints or photograph) or biometric templates (a digital representation of your distinct characteristics) to an enforcement body (such as an Australian police force, the Australian Customs and Border Protection Service, the Department of Immigration and Border Protection, or the Australian Securities and Investment Commission), as long as we comply with any guidelines made by the Australian Information Commissioner.
+In limited circumstances, we may provide your biometric information (such as your fingerprints or photograph) or biometric templates (a digital representation of your distinct characteristics) to an enforcement body (such as an Australian police force, Australian Border Force, the Department of Home Affairs, or the Australian Securities and Investment Commission).
+Biometric information or templates can only be provided if we comply with any relevant guidelines made by the Australian Information Commissioner.

 Disclosure to overseas recipients